oxiby/book/src/guide/maps.md

 ## Retrieving a value by key

-To access a specific value in a hash map, use the indexing operator, just as with lists, but with a key instead of an integer offset:
+To access a specific value in a map, use the indexing operator, just as with lists, but with a key instead of an integer offset:

 ```oxiby
 shopping_list["carrot"]